 This concept of a land becoming the abode of devils and unclean birds is common to prophetic literature and the same phenomena is described by John in Revelation

 And he cried mightily with a strong voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird.
 (Revelation 18:12)

 Contemporary to Isaiah at the time (~725BC) was increasing wickedness of Israel and adoption of the surrounding Assyrian, and Babylonian pagan religions.
 It would then be these nations (whose religions that they chose over God) that would invade and overtake the northern kingdom of Israel (~722BC) and later the southern kingdom of Judah (~586BC).

-Lilith demons only begin to appear in jewish myths and mysticism during the captivity in Babylon and later Assyria.
+Lilith devils only begin to appear in jewish myths and mysticism during the captivity in Babylon and later Assyria.
 They are not documented or described in jewish literature until the Babylonian Talmud was compiled over 900 years later in the 3rd-5th centuries AD.
-Even so, it was until another 500 years later in the 8th-10th centuries when the demon Lilith is described as “Adam’s first wife” in the anonymously compiled medieval text called the “Alphabet of Sirach”.
+Even so, it was until another 500 years later in the 8th-10th centuries when the devils Lilith is described as “Adam’s first wife” in the anonymously compiled medieval text called the “Alphabet of Sirach”.

 This makes it unlikely that the “liliths” Isaiah had in mind when this verse was penned were related to the “Lilith, wife of Adam” myth.

 In any case, one cannot hang an entire doctrine on a single verse, especially if that doctrine contradicts and conflicts with the rest of scripture.

 Also, we should never reinterpret clear and unambiguous versus to make them fit a particular interpretation of ambiguous and unclear verses.
 Instead, the clear and unambiguous verses should be used to clear up the ambiguous.